 Whiplash-associated disorder treatment should incorporate rehabilitation methods aimed at:

-Whiplash occurs when a head is forcibly thrown backwards than forwards immediately.
+Whiplash occurs when your head is forcibly thrown backwards than forwards immediately.
 This quick motion causes injury to the spine, muscles, discs, nerves, ligaments, and other neck tissue.
 Considering, it is no wonder that whiplash usually develops in people who have been in a car accident.
-It is also possible to get a whiplash-associated disorder during an assault or in contact sports, such as football, where you are at high risk of getting tackled.
+It is also possible to get whiplash-associated disorder during a fall, an assault or in contact sports, such as football, where you are at high risk of getting tackled.

 In some less severe cases, people report feeling better and healed just a few weeks after the accident.
 However, some people develop chronic whiplash-associated disorder and struggle with consequences for months, even years.
 In such cases, professional treatment and rehabilitation program is necessary.

-Vitalis Physiotherapy tailors whiplash-associated disorder treatment to ensure the fastest and most optimal recovery.
+Vitalis Physiotherapy tailors whiplash-associated disorder treatment to ensure the fast and optimal recovery.
 We first carefully examine and educate you on the condition so that you know what to expect from the recovery.